 The amount received from the head cashier will be entered in this column.

 2. C. B. Folio: –

 C. B. folio means cash book folio.
-The cash payment to the petty cashier record in the main cash book and page no. or entry number of the main cash book written in this column.
+The cash payment to the petty cashier record in the main cash book and the page no. or entry number of the main cash book written in this column.

 3. Date: –

-Date of cash receipt and payment will be entered in this column.
+The date of cash receipt and payment will be entered in this column.

 4. Particulars: –

 Details of the transaction recorded in this column.